Advanced Clinical Practice in Ocular Health

 Career prospects

 At present, there is a significant drive to develop optometrists, nurses and orthoptists in several ophthalmology extended roles across the UK in primary and secondary care.
-This is in response to an increasing aging population, pre and post COVID ophthalmology patient backlogs and a chronic shortage of junior doctor training places to meet the current demand.
+This is in response to an increasing ageing population, pre and post-COVID ophthalmology patient backlogs and a chronic shortage of junior doctor training places to meet the current demand.

 How you will learn